nofitnessforpurpose/OPL-1-Wire/README.md

   | ONEWCRC:  | String | Float | Calculate CRC of data in String |
   | POF: | None | None |Turns off the Top Slot |

 The demo code DS18B20 is intended to be simple rather than efficient in its use of resource e.g. memory or processing.
 The machine code routines are for example re-built on every call, adding considerably to overhead in the demo routine.
-Pre-building the machine code would speed the data acquisition which would reduce power consumption.
-DS18B20x: (to be released) implements such a scheme minimising Top Slot on period.
+Pre-building the machine code would speed the data acquisition also reducing power consumption.
+DS18B20x: implements such a scheme minimising Top Slot on period.
   <BR>

 ### Connection